“Does everyone know where the bike’s back break is?”

 Funny enough, I didn’t sign up for the lesson because I thought I would be the best — although one can hope; instead, I booked this excursion because I wanted to face a fear.
 I wanted to use travel for one of its most powerful purposes: growth.

-My previous days in Colorado’s Grand County had been full of Rocky Mountain hiking, high altitude kayaking and dude ranch barbecuing — all things I loved, and knew I would love when deciding to do them.
+My previous days traveling around Colorado’s Grand County had been full of Rocky Mountain hiking, high altitude kayaking and dude ranch barbecuing — all things I loved, and knew I would love when deciding to do them.

 Downhill mountain biking was something that could very well bring me to tears, break my bones or just be something I hated.
 It could also be something I excelled at, made it through with a smile and absolutely loved.
 We would soon find out.